ckcollab/polished/README.md

 'polished.backends.django'
 ```

-Generally, on a simple website these backends will probably take care of you, however you may have to
+Generally, on a simple website these backends will care of you, however you may have to
 inherit them and add custom behavior

 ```python